payara/Payara-Community-Documentation/documentation/payara-micro/clustering/autoclustering.md

 ## Other forms of discovery

-Besides the multicast discovery, Hazelcast supports other forms of the discovery, e.g. by specifying a range of IP addresses (via the tcp joiner).
+Besides the multicast discovery, Hazelcast supports other forms of discovery, e.g. by specifying a range of IP addresses (via the tcp joiner).
 These forms of discovery are not configurable directly from Payara Micro, but can be configured using a standard Hazelcast configuration file provided with the `--hzConfigFile` command line argument.